Shritesh99/deref/README.md

 ## How it's Made

+The project consists of three main components:

+### WorldID:

+- Integrate Sign in with World ID or Incognito Actions.
+- World ID must be fully integrated.
+Proof validation is required and needs to occur in a web backend or smart contract.

 ### 1. Referral Invitation:
    - Referrers can invite others to join the referral campaign by generating unique referral codes using a zero-knowledge proof system or an ENS domain.
    - If users wish to protect their identity, the referral codes are generated using ZK-proofs, a cryptographic method that preserves the privacy of both the referrer and the referred party.
 If the users want to keep the referral public, they can use the ENS domain.